aquasecurity/traceeshark/docs/features.md

 ### Signatures

 Tracee signatures have some extra information in them, which can be seen in the dissection tree.
-The ***Triggered By*** tree contains the event which triggered the signature, together with its own arguments.
+The ***Detected From*** tree contains the event which the signature was detected from, together with its own arguments.
 The ***Metadata*** tree contains information about the signature, including its name, description, severity level, attack technique and more.

 ![](img/signature.png)